framely/community/docs/reference/providers/postgrest.md

 When you are done with creation, you need to declare which service interface this postgrest provider implements.

-To declare the service interface, enter the service component you want to implement, click **Import** on right side of the second navigation bar.
-Then in the popup window, select your postgrest provider and **Save**.
+To declare the service interface:
+1. Enter the service component you want to implement.
+2. Click **Import** on right side of the second navigation bar.
+3. In the popup window, select your postgrest provider and **Save**.

 ::: thumbnail
 ![import component](/images/provider/postgrest/import-component.png)